hemeac/kiwiTechTree/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Additional Licenses and attributions:
-Some tech tree configuration files are based on files originally created by _Zee and redistributed under the same MIT license.
-Additional config files are likely to be influenced by their respective mod creators and the respective licenses of the config files are noted within the mod files within each subfolder in GameData\KiwiAerospace\TechTree\Configurations\Mods
+Core tech tree configuration files are based on files originally created by _Zee and redistributed under the same MIT license.
+Additional config files are likely to be influenced by their respective mod creators and the respective licenses of the config files are noted within the mod files within each subfolder in GameData\KiwiAerospace\TechTree\Configurations\Mods.
+While some mods have no derivative requirements, I have not bundled code from those mods.
+Any mod author who would like me to remove a configuration for their mod, please get in touch irrespective of your mods license requirements.

-Icons from Community Tech Tree by Nertea were modified and included in this mod and are licensed under Creative Commons Attribution-NonCommercial 4.0.
+Some icons from Community Tech Tree by Nertea were modified bundled in this mod.
+They are licensed under Creative Commons Attribution-NonCommercial 4.0.

-Additional icons used within the tech tree were modified based on incons sourced from flaticon.com and thenounproject.com.
+Additional icons used within the tech tree were modified based on icons sourced from flaticon.com and thenounproject.com.
 I purchased these as a premium member of these services.
 Please check the licensing terms of these websites prior to any redistribution to ensure you remain in compliance with their terms.